-Sheet piles are, by definition, structural units which when connected one to another, will form a continuous wall, generally for retaining earth or excluding water.
-Interlocking devices formed as part of the manufactured product provide the wall continuity.
-Sheet piling has been made of steel, concrete, wood, aluminum and other materials.
-Steel is by far the dominant choice, due to ready availability, relative strength, and ease of handling, storage and installation, although the use of other materials is increasing.
+Sheet piles are, by definition, structural members which when interlocked to another, will form a continuous wall, generally for retaining earth or water.
+Interlocks formed as part of the manufacturing process provide the continuity in the wall.
+Sheet piling has historically been made of steel, concrete, wood, aluminum or other materials.
+Steel is by far the dominant choice, due to ready availability, relative strength, and ease of handling, storage and installation.

-- Steel sheet piling is generally delivered to the project from the mill or from field-stocks in preordered lengths and stacked, ready for use.
+- Steel sheet piling is generally delivered to the project direct from the mill, in exact lengths, or from various stocking yards in standard lengths.

-- Sheets are “threaded” one to another during the setting and driving operation so that a continuous, relatively soil and watertight wall is formed.
+- Sheet piles, in singles or pairs, are interlocked into one another during the setting and driving operation so that a continuous, relatively soil and watertight wall, is formed.